bgcarvalho/CarND-Term1-P5/README.md

 through the image asking the SVC to predict smaller regions.
 For each of these windows it is calculated the feature vector with raw color, histogram and HOG.

-The algorithm uses the original window size and a scale.

-Test image 5 does not find the car.
-That happens because the algorithm is run only once, some the heatmap is equal threshold, and then it is not include in final image.
-For video processing the frame is test against 4 different scales, eventually finding the same car more than once and elevating the "heat".

-Time to extract features before training: 100s.
-Time to train: 27s
-Time to predict cars in a single frame:

-Raw colors (`bin_spatial`) and histogram (`color_hist`) are also reshaped to 1-D and then all three concatenated to form the feature vector.
+![search windows for scale = 1][searchs1]

 The `cells_per_step = 2` variable controlls the overlapping in search, in this case equals to 75% [Class](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/2b62a1c3-e151-4a0e-b6b6-e424fa46ceab/lessons/fd66c083-4ccb-4fe3-bda1-c29db76f50a0/concepts/c3e815c7-1794-4854-8842-5d7b96276642).

+Together with HOG features are also use raw colors (`bin_spatial`) and histogram (`color_hist`), both reshaped to
+1-D and then all three concatenated.
+This feature vector is chosen to have enough "car information" and reduce false positives.

+Also a heat map is used to increase confidence by suming detections of the same car and then applying a threshold (note that the leftmost detection is discarted).

+![Heatmap reduces false positives][heatmap]

 ## Discussions